-25. Capital and reserves
+24. Capital and reserves

-Share capital

-2020 2019
+2021 2020

 £ £

-Issued at 1 July 1 1

-Issued at 30 June 1 1

-Allotted, called up and fully paid
+Issued, allotted, called up and fully paid

 Ordinary shares of £1each 1 1

 1 1

-Shares classified as liabilities sian - -
+Shares classified as liabilities

 Shares classified in shareholders' funds 1 1

 1 1

 The holders of ordinary shares are entitled to receive dividends as declared from time to time and are entitled to one vote per share at meetings of the Company.